UnitedEffects/ueauth/README.md

 ## TODO

 * Invite AG Owner - This assumes the TBD IAM UI.
 There is no central screen
     * Invites only work for logged in users...
-Don't need additional IAT or other passcodes
+Don't need additional IAT or other passcodes (done)
     * Invites do not require the notification system to be enabled, but will use it if its there
     * Admin (OIDC Authenticated)
-        * CRD Invites + expiration
+        * CRD Invites + expiration (done)
         * Notification triggers auto if its there
         * Resend option for notification available if its there
     * User (OIDC Authenticated)